Private plane caught in zip line near Sun City

 The Aeronautical Rescue Coordination Centre's Funky White says the rescued pair is unharmed and currently receiving medical attention.

-JOHANNESBURG - The Aeronautical Rescue Coordination Centre says it has managed to rescue two of the three people from a small private plane that’s caught in a zip line in the North West.
+JOHANNESBURG - The Aeronautical Rescue Coordination Centre says it has managed to rescue two people from a small private plane that’s caught in a zip line in the North West.

 The centre's Funky White says the pair is unharmed and currently receiving medical attention.